-The Tower Bridge factory burned down in 1929 and had to be rebuilt.
+The Tower Bridge factory was destoryed by fire in 1929, and was subsequently rebuilt.

 The Poppets trademark was first registered in 1936.
 Poppets quickly became one of the firm’s leading products.
 The firm continued to have a significant own-label tea and coffee packaging business.

 George Payne & Co employed 500 people by the late 1930s.

 Robert Henry Payne (1892 – 1946), chairman and managing director of George Payne & Co, died in 1946 with an estate valued at £163,567.

 Following the death of R H Payne, James Finlay & Co increased its stake in the firm to take overall control.

 The Tower Bridge site was closed in 1990 and tea processing was relocated to a new site near Doncaster, Yorkshire.

 In 1996 Just Brazils was a top ten boxed chocolate, and Poppets was the eighth highest selling children’s confectionery.

 The Payne’s confectionery business was acquired by Northern Foods for £10 million in 1998.